IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 If you are faced with an problem of incomplete toner transfer, you will need to repeat the template printing and clear the workpiece from the old toner.
 Then repeat the transfer of toner process.
 ![Paper removing](../Resources/PCB%20Toner%20transfer/PCB-16-Paper-removing.png)

-Now your workpiece is ready for etching. **Prepare the etching solute according to the following instructions**:
+Now your workpiece is ready for etching. **Prepare the etching solution according to the following instructions**:
 - Take a plastic or glass container and pour in it 100 ml of 3% hydrogen peroxide;
 - Add 30 grams of citric acid;
 - Add 5 grams of table salt.
-Thoroughly mix the resulting solute until all components are completely dissolved.
+Thoroughly mix the resulting solution until all components are completely dissolved.

-Place your workpiece in the prepared solute.
+Place your workpiece in the prepared solution.
 ![Performs etching](../Resources/PCB%20Toner%20transfer/PCB-17-Performs-etching.png)

 Wait until all the copper around the toner has dissolved, after which the etching process can be considered complete.
 Using tweezers, remove the printed circuit board.
 ![Etching complete](../Resources/PCB%20Toner%20transfer/PCB-18-Etching-complete.png)

-Now you need to clean the workpiece of the residual etching solute with conventional water.
+Now you need to clean the workpiece of the residual etching solution with conventional water.
 ![Workpiece washing](../Resources/PCB%20Toner%20transfer/PCB-19-Workpiece-washing.png)

 Then remove the toner with a acetone (solvent).